Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Common Mistakes to Avoid⚠️

 - Mistake: Forgetting to divide by 100 in the formula.
-Correction: Always remember to divide the product of Principal, Rate, and Time by 100 to get the correct interest.
+Correction: Always remember to divide the product of Principal, Rate, and Time by 100.

-- Mistake: Mixing up the units of time.
-Correction: Ensure that the time period is in years.
-If given in months, convert it to years by dividing by 12.
+- Mistake: Mixing up the rate of interest with the time period.
+Correction: Ensure that the rate is per annum and the time is in years.